Q

 Otherwise, if you already paid for the expense that has been approved for EMAF funding then payment will be issued to you solely upon presentation of an invoice confirming the same.

-Will the Administrator follow up with me at the conclusion of my EMAF claim?
+Will the Administrator follow up with me at the conclusion of my EMAF application?

 Are the estates of confirmed Thalidomide Survivors no longer living, eligible for this assistance?